Skip to Content

 Trade-Offs and Limitations

-Helicopter transfers require advance booking of at least 48 to 72 hours in most cases, and operators require confirmed weather clearance before departure.
-In low visibility, heavy rain, or strong crosswinds, flights do not operate.
-As a result, travelers with fixed connecting schedules should build contingency into the day if booking a helicopter transfer.
+Advance booking of at least 48 to 72 hours is required, and operators need weather clearance before departure.
+Flights do not operate in low visibility, heavy rain, or strong crosswinds.
+Travelers with fixed connecting schedules should build in contingencies for the day, particularly in October and April, when conditions can shift quickly.

 Private Van Transfer: Phuket to Krabi